Oklahoma City bombing: Building security and construction

 In the weeks following the bombing, the federal government ordered that all federal buildings in all major cities be surrounded with prefabricated Jersey barriers to prevent similar attacks.
 As part of a longer-term plan for United States federal building security, most of those temporary barriers have since been replaced with permanent and more aesthetically considerate security barriers, which are driven deep into the ground for sturdiness.
-Furthermore, all new federal buildings must now be constructed with truck-resistant barriers and with deep setbacks from surrounding streets to minimize their vulnerability to truck bombs.
+All new federal buildings must now be constructed with truck-resistant barriers and with deep setbacks from surrounding streets to minimize their vulnerability to truck bombs.
 FBI buildings, for instance, must be set back 100 ft from traffic.
 The total cost of improving security in federal buildings across the country in response to the bombing reached over $600 million.

 The Murrah Federal Building had been considered so safe that it only employed one security guard.
 In June 1995, the DOJ issued Vulnerability Assessment of Federal Facilities, also known as The Marshals Report, the findings of which resulted in a thorough evaluation of security at all federal buildings and a system for classifying risks at over 1,300 federal facilities owned or leased by the federal government.
 Federal sites were divided into five security levels ranging from Level 1 (minimum security needs) to Level 5 (maximum).
 The Alfred P. Murrah Building was deemed a Level 4 building.
 Among the 52 security improvements were physical barriers, closed-circuit television monitoring, site planning and access, hardening of building exteriors to increase blast resistance, glazing systems to reduce flying glass shards and fatalities, and structural engineering design to prevent progressive collapse.

 The attack led to engineering improvements allowing buildings to better withstand tremendous forces, improvements which were incorporated into the design of Oklahoma City's new federal building.
 The National Geographic Channel documentary series Seconds From Disaster suggested that the Murrah Federal Building would probably have survived the blast had it been built according to California's earthquake design codes.

+Drag racing

+The National Hot Rod Association has tightened its regulations for nitromethane.
+Section 21 of the current NHRA rule book states nitromethane is limited to 400 lb, or 42 gal in a barrel, instead of the normal 55 gal.
+The NHRA requires competitors to submit a Top Screen Questionnaire to the Department of Homeland Security.
+In addition, competitors are not allowed to own nitromethane at official events.
+Instead, it must be stored at the series' official fuel supplier, VP Racing Fuel (as of 2025).
+Each time a team purchases nitromethane, it is logged by the Series fuel supplier, which dispenses the correct amount of nitromethane ordered to the specific team.